coreshop/CoreShop/docs/docs/01_Getting_Started/01_Architecture_Overview.md

 # CoreShop Architecture

-CoreShop is completely open source (GPl license) and free, maintained by diverse and creative community of developers and companies.
+CoreShop is an open-source (GPL license) eCommerce solution, maintained and financed by CoreShop GmbH.
+It benefits from a diverse community of developers and companies contributing to its development.

-What are our core values and what makes us different from other solutions?

- - Components based approach
+## Core Values and Distinctions

+CoreShop stands out for its:

- - Unlimited flexibility and simple customization
+- **Components-Based Approach**: Offering modularity and flexibility.
+- **Unlimited Flexibility and Customization**: Easily tailored to specific needs.
- - Developer-friendly, using latest technologies
+- **Developer-Friendly**: Incorporates the latest technologies.
- - Highest quality of code
+- **High-Quality Code**: Focus on robust and reliable coding practices.

 # The Three Natures of CoreShop

-CoreShop is constructed from fully decoupled and flexible e-commerce components for PHP.
+CoreShop combines three distinct elements:

+1. **Decoupled eCommerce Components**: Written in PHP for flexibility.
-It is also a set of Symfony bundles, which integrate the components into the full-stack framework.
+2. **Symfony Bundles**: Integrating components into the full-stack Symfony framework.
-On top of that, CoreShop is also a complete eCommerce suite crafted from all these building blocks.
+3. **Complete eCommerce Suite**: A cohesive solution crafted from these building blocks.

-It is your choice how to use CoreShop, you can benefit from the components with any framework, integrate selected bundles into existing or new Pimcore app or built your application on top of CoreShop Suite.
+CoreShop can be utilized in various ways: as standalone components in any framework, as bundles in a new or existing Pimcore application, or as a full-stack suite.

 # CoreShop Suite

-This book is about our full-stack eCommerce suite, which is a standard Pimcore Bundle providing the most common webshop and a foundation for custom systems.
+This documentation focuses on the CoreShop full-stack eCommerce suite.
+As a standard Pimcore Bundle, it provides the foundation for common webshop functionality and custom systems.

 # Leveraging Symfony Bundles

-If you prefer to build your very custom system step by step and from scratch, you can integrate the standalone Symfony bundles.
-For the installation instructions, please refer to the appropriate bundle documentation.
+For custom systems built from scratch, CoreShop's standalone Symfony bundles can be integrated into your project.
+Installation instructions are available in each bundle's documentation.

-## Difference to the official Pimcore eCommerce Framework
+## Difference to the Official Pimcore eCommerce Framework

-The eCommerce Framework provides you with a basic Toolset for eCommerce Development.
-CoreShop gives you a feature-rich Toolset of common needed Tools for rich and complex eCommerce Solutions.
+While the Pimcore eCommerce Framework offers a basic toolset for eCommerce development, CoreShop extends this with a feature-rich set of tools for complex and rich eCommerce solutions.

-> **Example I:** the Framework does'nt give you the full opportunity for calculating complex Shipping Prices.
-> You need to code it by yourself.
-CoreShop provides you with Carriers and Shipping Rules to do that.

-CoreShops Bundles are build to be used individually.
-The CoreBundle combines all the Features.
+> **Example I:** The Framework does not fully support complex shipping price calculations.
+This requires custom coding.
+CoreShop, however, includes Carriers and Shipping Rules for such functionality.

+CoreShop's bundles are designed for individual use, with the CoreBundle combining all features for a comprehensive solution.

 # Architecture Overview

-CoreShop Suite is build on CoreShop Components and Bundles.
-The CoreBundle and CoreComponent glues all different Bundles and Components into one eCommerce Suite for B2B and B2C Solutions.
+CoreShop Suite is built upon CoreShop Components and Bundles.
+The CoreBundle and CoreComponent unify these elements into a cohesive eCommerce Suite for both B2B and B2C solutions.

 ![Architecture](img/architecture.png)